 Certain types of mortgages have higher probabilities of claims.
 These segments include loans with loan-to-value ratios over 95% (including loans with 100% loan-to-value ratios or in certain markets that have experienced declining housing values, over 90%), FICO credit scores below 620, limited underwriting, including limited borrower documentation, or total debt-to-income ratios of 38% or higher, as well as loans having combinations of higher risk factors.
-As of June 30, 2008, approximately 59.7% of our primary risk in force consisted of loans with loan-to-value ratios equal to or greater than 95%, 10% had FICO credit scores below 620, and 15% had limited underwriting, including limited borrower documentation.
+As of September 30, 2008, approximately 59.5% of our primary risk in force consisted of loans with loan-to-value ratios equal to or greater than 95%, 9.6% had FICO credit scores below 620, and 14.0% had limited underwriting, including limited borrower documentation.
+(In accordance with industry practice, loans approved by Government Sponsored Enterprise and other automated underwriting systems under "doc waiver" programs that do not require verification of borrower income are classified by us as "full documentation."
+For additional information about such loans, see footnote (1) to the Additional Information contained elsewhere in this press release.)

 A material portion of these loans were written in 2005 - 2007 and through the first quarter of 2008.
-Beginning in the fourth quarter of 2007 we made a series of changes to our underwriting guidelines in an effort to improve the risk profile of the business we are writing, including recent guideline changes that will become effective in early August 2008.
-Requirements imposed by new guidelines, however, only affect business written under commitments to insure loans that are issued when those guidelines become effective.
-Business for which commitments are issued after new guidelines are announced and before they become effective is insured by us in accordance with the guidelines in effect at time of the commitment even though that business would not meet the new guidelines.
+Beginning in the fourth quarter of 2007 we made a series of changes to our underwriting guidelines in an effort to improve the risk profile of the business we are writing, including guideline changes that have not yet become effective.
+Requirements imposed by new guidelines, however, only affect business written under commitments to insure loans that are issued after those guidelines become effective.
+Business for which commitments are issued after new guidelines are announced and before they become effective is insured by us in accordance with the guidelines in effect at time of the commitment even if that business would not meet the new guidelines.
 For commitments we issue for loans that close and are insured by us, a period longer than a calendar quarter can elapse between the time we issue a commitment to insure a loan and the time we receive the payment of the first premium and report the loan in our risk in force, although this period is generally shorter.